 “My mother and I felt an online school would be a better way for me to receive a high-quality education and still have time to participate in and teach robotics,” says Madison.

-Madison has thrived with the new education setting, and has become a young trailblazer for her local community and the STEM field.
+Madison has thrived with the new education setting and has become a young trailblazer for her local community and the STEM field.
 Since STEM careers are traditionally male-dominated, Madison works constantly to create a safe and encouraging environment for girls to become confident and to pursue STEM interests.
 She coaches four all-girls underwater robotics teams at her local YMCA, meeting with the groups every week to teach them everything from soldering to game strategy for upcoming competitions.

-"We love GACA for the flexibility they offer.
-Madison has been very active with robotics for the past seven years and we love that we can do assignments around her schedule of coaching teams, volunteering, and leading her own team as Team Captain."
+Her mother, Bisa, credits the virtual school for giving her daughter the flexibility to manage the multiple items on her plate.
+Madison’s mom says, “We love Georgia Connections Academy for the flexibility they offer.
+Madison has been very active with robotics for the past seven years, and we love that we can do assignments around her schedule of coaching teams, volunteering, and leading her own team as team captain.”

 Madison has earned several awards for STEM excellence and volunteerism, including the Prudential Spirit of Community Award, the President’s Volunteer Service Award, the NCWIT Georgia Affiliate Aspirations in Computing Award, and Youth Service America Everyday Hero, and she was a finalist for the Girl Scout Council Young Women of Distinction Award.